-Applied Linguistics or Teaching English as a Second or Foreign Language (TESL/TEFL) is a new minor offered by the Department of Modern Languages to enrich and expand students’ knowledge of linguistics, language, and language-learning.
+Applied Linguistics or Teaching English as a Second or Foreign Language (TESL/TEFL) is a minor offered by the School of Humanities to enrich and expand students’ knowledge of linguistics, language, and language-learning.
 The minor will be particularly interesting to students who want to teach English overseas, pursue graduate work, or work in natural language processing (NLP).

 What Will I Study?